 This principle of consensus or social proof is a bit hard to use from a personal perspective in the world of work, but by managing you reputation and personal brand, it may just be possible to do so.

 Communication is also often used for persuasion.
 Ideas like the rhetorical triangle and the five canons of rhetoric shed some light on how this works.
 For a more detailed look at communicating for persuasion, explore Monroe’s Motivated Sequence.
+And from a marketing perspective the AIDA model is worth looking at.
 As a side exploration, it might be worth reading about Trust and Five Dimensions of Trust in Sales as well.

 Increasingly, products are also design to be persuasive, as it were.
 They are designed to create habits and drive increased use.
 Examples of this include Fogg’s model and the Hook model of behavioral design.
 You can listen to our podcast on this topic below.